kamilbrzakala/OneidentityWebPortal/README.md

-# OneidentityWebPortal
+# One identity Web Portal
-OneIdentity frontend
+One Identity frontend

-This is a custom web portal interface developed in asp.net mvc5 framework.
+This is a custom web portal interface developed in asp.net mvc 5 framework.

 Prerequisities: